-8.10.1 All important information, such as: changes to timetables; assignment submissions; examination timetables; etc., will be published on the relevant Notice Boards/ Digital Signage as well as on the College web-site, MOVE, MyMajan App and the virtual campus.
+8.10.1 All important information, such as: changes to timetables; assignment submissions; examination timetables; etc., will be published on the relevant Notice Boards/ Digital Signage as well as on the College web-site, MOVE, and MyMajan App.
 Students must ensure they check these at regular intervals.

-8.11 COMPUTING FACILITIES
+8.12 COMPUTING FACILITIES

 - 8.11.1 The College's IT facilities have grown substantially over the years and there are now over 800 multimedia computers across 15 laboratories and free-access areas.
 Both the campus and the hostels are equipped with Wi-Fi facility.
 This facility can be accessed through all devices using your user name and password.
 The lecture halls, all computer laboratories and all the teaching rooms are provided with online access. - 8.11.2 All students have personal accounts and reserved disk space for their studies and personal use.
 With a valid College ID, students can process their print outs, get access to the internet and the college network.
 Undergraduate students therefore, have relatively unlimited access to IT during their studies.
 From September 2010, students have a college email address and have access to the College's own virtual learning environment.
-Students are also able to access their registration details, results and other details via the virtual campus component of the Majan Integrated College Management Systems (ICMS) and MyMajan App.
+Students are also able to access their registration details, results and other details via MyMajan App.